catalingavan/logbee.Documentation/source/on-premises/logbee-frontend/configuration.rst

      - Sets the database provider to MySql.
    * - SqlServer
      - Sets the database provider to MS-SQL.
+   * - AzureCosmosDb
+     - Sets the database provider to Azure CosmosDB.

 .. list-table::
    :header-rows: 1